How to Fast Track your Sage People Implementation

-As a Sage People preferred partner with over 75 Sage People implementation projects under our belt, we are often asked what’s important to ensure a successful implementation.
-Here are six elements that we suggest are in place at the outset, to ensure that your Sage People implementation stays on the fast track:
+As a Sage People preferred partner with over 110 Sage People implementation projects under our belt, we are often asked what is important to ensure a successful implementation.
+Here are six elements that we suggest are in place at the outset, to ensure that your Sage People implementation stays on the fast track.

-- Focus on user adoption and training early on
+6.)
+Focus on user adoption and training early on in the project

 Having a clear quantifiable business case will ensure the project is focused on delivering value quickly to the areas that are most important.
 It also provides a measurement for assessing whether the investment is delivering the return expected post go live.

 The HR business processes should all be aligned with each other e.g. recruitment and new starter activities.
-If you don’t consider the end to end process parts maybe missed off such as the on-boarding process.
+If you don't consider the end-to-end process at the outset parts maybe missed off, such as the on-boarding process.